braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/data_privacy/transcend.md

 ## Transcend and Braze Integration

-Transcend allows you to programmatically access, erase, and opt users out of communication in the Braze platform in accordance with data privacy regulations like GDPR and CCPA.
+Transcend allows you to programmatically access, erase, and opt users out of communication in the Braze platform in accordance with data privacy regulations.

 ### Step 1: Setting up the Braze Integration
 To get started, log in to [Transcend](https://app.transcend.io/login).